STAIRlab/opensees-gallery/content/en/examples/FrameHelix/index.md

 ### Simple Perturbation

-Following <cite key="ibrahimbegović1995computational"></cite>, the problem of plane flexure from Section [sec:circle](#sec:circle) is now altered by introducing the point load
+Following <cite key="ibrahimbegović1995computational"></cite>, the problem of [plane flexure with finite rotations](../framecircle/) is now altered by introducing the point load
 $\boldsymbol{F} = 1/16 \, \mathbf{E}_3$ in addition to the moment
 $\boldsymbol{M}$ so as to induce a three-dimensional response.
 A uniform mesh of 10, 2-node elements is used, and the reference moment from [this study](../framecircle) with $\lambda = 1/8$ is applied in a single load step.
 Because the deformation is no longer plane, each choice of nodal parameterization essentially equilibriates the moment in a different coordinate system.
-Results are reported in
-Table [tab:helical-perturb01](#tab:helical-perturb01), where the `None/None/None` and
-`Incr/None/Incr` variants match the values reported by
+Results are reported in Table [tab:helical-perturb01](#tab:helical-perturb01), where the `None/None/None` and `Incr/None/Incr` variants match the values reported by
 <cite key="ibrahimbegović1995computational"></cite> for the formulations by
 <cite key="simo1986threedimensional"></cite> and <cite key="ibrahimbegović1995computational"></cite>,